tommyettinger/jdkgdxds/README.md

 Version 1.3.0 removes a lot of Java 8 APIs, including all interfaces that require Java 8 code.
 Language level 8 is still used, since it's been safe to use on all platforms for a while now, but RoboVM (for iOS support) still doesn't support Java 8 APIs (just the language level).
-To update, change any usage of `PrimitiveIterator.OfInt`, `PrimitiveIterator.OfLong`, and `PrimitiveIterator.OfDouble` to `com.github.tommyettinger.ds.support.text.IntIterator`, `com.github.tommyettinger.ds.support.text.LongIterator`, and `com.github.tommyettinger.ds.support.text.DoubleIterator`, respectively.
+To update, change any usage of `PrimitiveIterator.OfInt`, `PrimitiveIterator.OfLong`, and `PrimitiveIterator.OfDouble` to `com.github.tommyettinger.ds.support.util.IntIterator`, `com.github.tommyettinger.ds.support.util.LongIterator`, and `com.github.tommyettinger.ds.support.util.DoubleIterator`, respectively.
 You may also need to change some functional interfaces to use the ones in Funderby, which are named differently:

  - `Function` becomes `ObjToObjFunction`, `BiFunction` becomes `ObjObjToObjBiFunction`, `Consumer` becomes `ObjConsumer`,